DannyMPaul/Echo_Dots/README.md

-# Morse Code Translator
+# Morse & Braille Translator

-A Python-based Morse code translator that supports:
+A modern web application that translates between text, Morse code, and Braille with support for both desktop and mobile devices.

+## Features

+### Text to Morse Code

-- Text to Morse code conversion
+- Convert any text to Morse code
+- Automatic vibration feedback on mobile devices
-- Morse code to text conversion
+- "Play Morse Pattern" button to feel the pattern through vibration
-- Voice input and output
+- Support for letters, numbers, and common punctuation

+### Morse Code to Text

+Multiple input methods:

-- Interactive Morse code input using spacebar (short press for dot, long press for dash)
+- Tap/hold button: Quick tap for dot (.), long press for dash (-)
+- Manual buttons: Separate buttons for dot, dash, and space
+- Direct typing: Type dots (.) and dashes (-) manually
+- Haptic feedback on mobile devices

+### Text to Braille

+- Convert text to Unicode Braille patterns
+- Support for letters, numbers, and punctuation marks
+- Optimized display with proper spacing and sizing

+### Progressive Web App (PWA) Features

+- Works offline
+- Installable on mobile devices
+- Responsive design for all screen sizes
+- Dark/Light theme support
+- Add to home screen functionality

 ## Requirements

 - Python 3.x
 - Required packages listed in `requirements.txt`
+- Modern web browser with JavaScript enabled

 ## Installation